Take Action: Keep a Record

 Make the most of doctor visits.

 Take your list of questions and personal health record with you to the appointment.
-You may also want to take a family member or friend to help take notes.
+You may also want to ask a family member or friend to go with you to help take notes.

 Be sure to talk about any changes since your last visit, like: